Eslam-Ayman/Jumia-Exercise/README.md

 ## APIs Usage (Follow the following steps in the same order)
 1. click on `Auth` directory then `login` API then click on `send`
-    - no need to register new user you can use current user in the API body.
+    - no need to register new user you can use current user in this API body.
     - no need to copy and replace auth token from API response it will be replaced automatically
 2. To test first API
     - click on `bookings` directory then `bookings/store` API then clcik on `send`